Trekking in Nepal

 Geography of Nepal

 Of course, the mountains are the most iconic geographical landscapes of Nepal.
 There are four main regions in Nepal; the Terai, Pahad, Himal, and the Trans-Himalayan region.
 The geography of Nepal is simply fascinating.
-The Terai is the lowland area that runs along the southernmost border of Nepal.
+The Terai is a lowland area that runs along the southernmost border of Nepal.
 Although a region that is intensively farmed, this largely flat landscape is home to Nepal’s most wildlife-abundant national park.
 Chitwan National Park

 makes for a fantastic addition to any trekking adventure.
 Pahad and Himal are mountainous regions.
 Generally speaking, the Pahad region has significantly less snow than Himal.
 The Himal region is home to Nepal’s highest peaks; the Annapurnas, Langtang, and of course, Mount Everest too.
 Trekkers, Himal is calling out for you!